sultanowskii/sos/README.md

 ## Overview

-The idea is rather simple: There is a "`brain`" - a main component, that exposes S3-compatible HTTP API, stores the meta-info and also communicates with `storage agents`.
+The idea is rather simple: There is a `brain` - a main component, that exposes S3-compatible HTTP API, stores the meta-info and also communicates with `storage agents`.

-There is also a "storage agent" - a component that actually stores objects and communicates with `Brain`.
+There is also a storage agent - a component that actually stores objects and communicates with `Brain`.
 Several instances of them could run on the same machine, as well as on different nodes - as long as each of them has a network access to the `Brain`.

-You can think of `SOS` as something similar to [RAID 0](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0): separate "storage"s, each "object" is assigned to a specific "storage".
-That said, it's considered just a signular "big storage" from user's perspective.
-In other words, end users of SOS API use it the same way they would use S3 - without even knowking about "storages", "agents", etc.
+You can think of `SOS` as something similar to [RAID 0](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0): separate storages, each object is assigned to a specific "storage".
+That said, it's considered just a signular "large storage" from user's perspective.
+In other words, end users of SOS API use it the same way they would use S3 - without thinking (or knowing) internals.

-Brain encapsulates a concept of storage agents, and storage agents encapsulate the way objects are actually stored - which makes both development AND usage quite easy.
+`Brain` encapsulates a concept of storage agents, and storage agents encapsulate the way objects are actually stored - which makes both development AND usage quite easy.

 ### Limitations